I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exreleaserundownprotection.md

 <p>None.</p>

 ## -remarks
-<p>A driver that calls <a href="https://msdn.microsoft.com/library/windows/hardware/jj569371">ExAcquireRundownProtection</a> to acquire run-time protection for an object access is responsible for calling <b>ExReleaseRundownProtection</b> to release the run-time protection when the access is finished.</p>

-<p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/jj569382">Run-Down Protection</a>.</p>

-<p>A driver that calls <a href="https://msdn.microsoft.com/library/windows/hardware/jj569371">ExAcquireRundownProtection</a> to acquire run-time protection for an object access is responsible for calling <b>ExReleaseRundownProtection</b> to release the run-time protection when the access is finished.</p>
+<p>A driver that calls <a href="..\wdm\nf-wdm-exacquirerundownprotection.md">ExAcquireRundownProtection</a> to acquire run-time protection for an object access is responsible for calling <b>ExReleaseRundownProtection</b> to release the run-time protection when the access is finished.</p>

 <p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/jj569382">Run-Down Protection</a>.</p>